radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 The answer is **yes**.
 The article title probably gives it away anyway.

-But, for me it came as a surprise.
-It's because the documentation doesn't mention this explicitly.
+But, for me it originally came as a surprise.
+It's because the documentation didn't mention this explicitly.
+Now, because of this article, [it does](https://turbo.hotwired.dev/reference/streams#stream-elements-inside-html){:target="_blank"} (see update note at the top for explanation).
 And since the list of places where you can use stream actions is so specific, I expected it to also be exhaustive.

 The feature is actually very simple.
 Here is a minimal example showing it in action, just a small piece of static HTML.
 Turbo can easily be [used without Rails](/experiments/using-turbo-frame-streams-without-rails):
 ```html